 Calories – The end all be all

-Weight loss depends on one major thing – calories.
+Both weight loss and fat loss depend on one major thing – calories.

 Said simply, a calorie is a unit of energy.
-The food that you eat contains energy in the form of calories and all the exercise & the movements that you do throughout the day burn energy in the form of calories.
+The food that you eat contains energy in the form of calories, and the exercise and the movements that you do throughout your day, burn energy in the form of calories.

-To lose weight, the number of calories that you consume through food must be less than the number of calories that you burn throughout the day.
+To lose weight, the number of calories that you consume through food must be less than the number of calories that you burn through your day.

 When Calories In < Calories Out, your body loses weight.